Mankote

 Mankote is a village and tehsil in Poonch district of the Indian union territory of Jammu and Kashmir.
-The village is located 91 kilometres from the district headquarters in Poonch.
+The village is located 91 kilometers from the district headquarters in Poonch.
+The 2 most spoken languages spoken in Mankote is Gojri and Pahari.

 Demographics

 According to the 2011 census of India, Mankote has 956 households.
 The literacy rate of Mankote was 54.53% compared to 67.16% of Jammu and Kashmir.
 Male literacy stands at 66.31% while the female literacy rate was 42.92%.